-Whenever a common assignee of applications by different inventors is called upon to eliminate conflicting claims from all except one application under the provisions of rule 78(c), a copy of the Office action making this requirement must be sent directly to each of the applicants.
+Whenever a common assignee of applications by different inventors is called upon to eliminate conflicting claims from all except one application under the provisions of 37 CFR 1.78(c), a copy of the Office action making this requirement must be sent directly to each of the applicants.

-Whenever a common assignee is required under rule 201(c) to elect one of the conflicting applications owned by him for purpose of interference with a third party, a copy of the Office action making this requirement must be sent to the applicants in each of the commonly assigned applications.
+Whenever a common assignee is required under 37 CFR 1.201(c) to elect one of the conflicting applications owned by him for purpose of interference with a third party, a copy of the Office action making this requirement must be sent to the applicants in each of the commonly assigned applications.

-An assignce may not change his election after an interference has been declared.
+An assignee may not change his election after an interference has been declared.